speeduino/wiki.js/Hardware_testing_page.md

 Injector Driver Output Test
 ---------------------------

-CAUTION !!
-Use care when testing injectors with this feature.
+> **CRITICAL** Use care when testing injectors with this feature.
 If your fuel system has line pressure or the fuel pump is running you will get fuel flow into the engine which could cause serious starting issues or even hydraulic lock!(a very serious flooding of the engine bore resulting in potentially major engine damage)
+{.is-danger}

 Pressing "On" on the respective channel will activate that individual channels output stage.